|Denali Base Camp Tour|

 You'll depart from Talkeetna and experience the vast river and forest lands on the flight to the Kahiiltna Glacier.

 The river and forest lands are home to Alaska's wild game such as black bear and moose.
 In addition the occasional lodge can be be sighted along the lake shores, often only accessible by float plane.

 On the way the route takes you past Little Switzerland, a popular destination for both technical climbing expeditions and fun day trips.
 This particular subset of the Alaska Range is characterized by steep rocky peaks similar to the European alps.
 Accordingly, many of the more experienced climb teams come to this location for the pure technical climbing challenge.

-The flight offers outstanding views of Little Switzerland as it enters the massive Kahiltna glacier gorge.
+The flight offers outstanding views of Little Switzerland as we enter the massive Kahiltna Glacier gorge.

 Next you climb over the Kaliltna Glacier as it winds toward Denali